paretogroup/sql-style-guide/README.md

 ### Left align SQL keywords

 Some IDEs have the ability to automatically format SQL so that the spaces after the SQL keywords are vertically aligned.
-This is cumbersome to do by hAND (AND in my opinion harder to read anyway) so I recommEND just LEFT aligning all of the keywords:
+This is cumbersome to do by hand (and in my opinion harder to read anyway) so I recommend just left aligning all of the keywords:

 ```sql
 -- Good